 The neuroforamen, which may also be called the intervertebral foramen or simply foramen, are passageways through which your spinal nerve roots exit the spinal canal.
 The neuroforamen are located on either side between two vertebral bodies (between an upper and lower vertebra).

 Several spine conditions can cause a neuroforaminal space to narrow and compress spinal nerves, including degenerative disc disease, spinal stenosis, and spondylosis (spinal osteoarthritis).
 Microforaminotomy may be performed to “decompress” the nerve structures and relieve back or neck pain.

 A microforaminotomy is performed under general anesthesia, and one way is using endoscopic spine surgery techniques.
 Surgery may involve one or more spinal levels (eg, L2-L3, L3-L4) utilizing an endoscope to view the surgical field and a tubular retraction system.

 The tubular retraction system involves insertion of a tiny tube through a small incision to gently separate muscles and other soft tissues.
 Then, a series of progressively larger tubes is inserted, one tube over the other.
 Progressively, each tube helps to dilate and slowly open a surgical pathway providing access to precise level of the spine.
 The microforaminotomy is performed through the tube using small instruments.

-During this procedure, you'll be lying on your stomach.
-Typically, you'll also be given general anesthesia.
-Then, your surgeon will decompress the nerve and open up your foramen by removing bone, disc fragments, or any other material that's pressing on your spinal nerves.
+During this procedure, you may be positioned lying on your stomach (also known as a posterior approach, surgery is performed from the back of your body).
+Your surgeon will enlarge the size of the affected neuroforamen by removing bone, disc fragments, or any other material that's pressing on the spinal nerve(s).

-This surgery usually takes about 2 hours to perform.
+Depending on the number of spinal levels requiring decompression, this surgery usually takes about 2 hours to perform.